 OBS Studio Startup

 For the first time when you start OBS Studio, it runs a configuration wizard for a quick setup.
-The first step asks the purpose of using OBS Studio so that it can better optimize the software for you.
+The first step asks the purpose of using OBS Studio to better optimize the software for you.

 For optimizing your streaming, select “Optimize for Streaming, recording is secondary”.
 After this, click next.